 Library of the Prophet's Mosque

 The Maktaba Masjid al-Nabawi (Prophet's Mosque Library) is located within the western wing of mosque complex and serves as a modern library and archive of hand written manuscripts and other artefacts.
 Library has four main sections i.e. the main library, the antique manuscripts hall A and B, the principality exhibition of Masjid al-Nabawi's construction and history.
-Originally extablished circa 1481/82 CE (886 Hj.), it was destroyed in a later fire that gutted the mosque entirely.
-The modern library was most likely re-established in circa 1933/34 CE (1352 Hj.).
+Originally extablished circa 1481/82 CE (886 Hijri), it was destroyed in a later fire that gutted the mosque entirely.
+The modern library was most likely re-established in circa 1933/34 CE (1352 Hijri).
 It includes books donated by philanthropists as endowments from several notable people.

 circa 622 CE